aleb2000/split-yew/README.md

 Props `gutter`, `element_style`, `gutter_style`, `on_drag`, `on_drag_start`, and `on_drag_end` are supposed to accept a function or closure.
 Unfortunately I was not able to represent them with a `yew::Callback` or `wasm_bindgen::Closure` type.
 The best thing I was able to do at the moment was use a `js_sys::Function` type, which can still be passed as prop, as well as to the split.js library itself.

-This is makes passing these props a bit inconvenient as the `js_sys::Function` type does not include any type information about function arguments or return type, however all that information is already available in the official split.js docs, so refer to that if you need to implement one of these functions.
+This makes passing these props a bit inconvenient, as the `js_sys::Function` does not include any type information about function arguments or return type, however all that information is already available in the official split.js docs, so refer to that if you need to implement one of these functions.

 For the implementation itself, you can simply implement a `wasm_bindgen::Closure` and convert it to a `js_sys::Function`.
 The following example shows how to create such a function for the `gutter` prop.